City House 2.0

 2016

-This 1978 modernist home in Chicago’s Lincoln Park was recently purchased by a family of three.
-Originally custom designed for a larger family, the new owners sought out Booth Hansen to re-envision the Lincoln Park residence to suit their needs and lifestyle.
+Larry Booth originally designed this modernist home in Chicago’s Lincoln Park in 1978.
+Originally custom designed for a larger family, a family of three sought Booth Hansen to re-envision the residence to suit their needs and lifestyle.
 Above all, they desired a peaceful and light filled retreat from busy city life.
-This goal resulted in a major renovation with additions to the façade and rear yard.